ImanovFuad/Python/Usage-examples.md

     >>> API_key = 'G097IueS-9xN712E'
     >>> owm = OWM(API_key)

-Of course you can change your API Key at a later time if you need:
+Of course you can change your API key at a later time if you need:

     >>> owm.get_API_key()
     'G09_7IueS-9xN712E'
     >>> owm.set_API_key('6Lp$0UY220_HaSB45')

+### Printing objects' content
+For a quick reading of data, the PyOWM objects can be printed on-screen, eg:

+    >>> print location
+    [Location: name=wonderland lon=12.3 lat=44.7 ID=9876]

-### Getting currently observed weather for a specific location
+### Getting currently observed weather for a specific location.
-Querying for current weather is simple: provide an _OWM_ object with the location you want the current weather be looked up for and the job is done.
+Querying for current weather is simple: provide an ``OWM`` object with the location you want the current weather be looked up for and the job is done.
 You can specify the location either by passing its toponym (eg: "London") or its geographic coordinates (lon/lat):

     obs = owm.weather_at('London,uk')                          # Toponym
     obs = owm.weather_at_coords(-0.107331,51.503614)           # Lon/lat

-A _Observation_ object will be returned, containing weather info about the location matching the toponym/coordinates you provided.
+An ``Observation`` object will be returned, containing weather info about the location matching the toponym/coordinates you provided.
 Be precise when specifying locations!

 ### Currently observed weather extended search
 You can query for currently observed weather:

-+ for all the places whose name equals the toponym you provide (use _search='accurate'_)
++ for all the places whose name equals the toponym you provide (use ``search='accurate'``)
-+ for all the places whose name contains the toponym you provide (use _search='like'_)
++ for all the places whose name contains the toponym you provide (use ``search='like'``)
 + for all the places whose lon/lat coordinates are in the surroundings of the lon/lat couple you provide

-In all cases, a list of _Observation_ objects is returned, each one describing the weather currently observed in one of the places matching the search.
-You can control how many items the returned list will contain by using the _limit_ parameter.
+In all cases, a list of ``Observation`` objects is returned, each one describing the weather currently observed in one of the places matching the search.
+You can control how many items the returned list will contain by using the ``limit`` parameter.

 Examples: